spkcspider/spkcspider/README.md

-Simple Public Key and Content Spider (short: spkcspider)
+Simple protection-knocking (visiting) card Spider (short: spkcspider)
 --------------------------------------------------------

-spkcspider can manage your online data in a safe way:

-Instead of storing your address data on every online shop, your address data is saved in a spider component which you provide the online shop.
-This has following advantages:
+spkcspider provides a digital visiting card which can e.g. be used for authentication, shopping and payment.
+For this a multifactor authentication is provided.
+It keeps your online data safe while shopping by just providing a link to a potion of your data.
+Doing this, the user may can provide some knocking mechanism (e.g. has to provide some code, tan) to protect the content.

+Further features and advantages of spkcspider are:

-* depending services like web stores doesn't save your private data This makes them easily DSGVO compatible without adjustments
+* depending services like web stores need not tp save your private data This makes them easily DSGVO compatible without adjustments
-* breaches contain only links to data (which can also be protected)
+  * doing so breaches contain only links to data (which can also be protected)
 * Address Data have to changed only on one place if you move.
 This is especially useful if you move a lot Also if you travel and want to buy something on the way.
-* Verification of Data
+* Verification of Data possible.
 * Privacy: private servers are easily set up (only requirement: cgi), compatible to tor
 * Travelling: some people don't respect common rules for privacy.
 This allows to keep your life private.
   * You don't have it on the device
   * You can hide your data with the travel mode (against the worst kind of inspectors)
-    * Note: traces could be still existent (like "recently-used" feature)
+    * Note: traces could be still existent (like "recently-used" feature, bookmarks)
-  * for governments: the data can still be acquired on other ways.
-So why bothering the travel mode?
+  * for governments: the data can still be acquired by other ways.
+So why bothering the travel mode and trusting your inspectors blindly?

 # Installation